alisw/alibuild/README.md

     by `osx`.
     will make sure that IgProf is only built on architectures whose name does not begin with `osx`.
+  - `build_requires`: currently behaves just like `requires` with the exception that packages in this list are not included in the dependency graph produced by alideps.
   - `force_rebuild`: set it to `true` to force re-running the build recipe.

 ### The body